19 February 2026 · 6 min read

 }

-I stick with Copilot here. $10/month for unlimited completions, works everywhere, good enough quality for the "complete this line" use case.
+I stick with Copilot here.
+Cheap, works everywhere, good enough quality for the "complete this line" use case.
+Note that GitHub is moving Copilot to usage-based AI Credits from June 2026, so the "unlimited completions" framing applies to current plans only.

 Here you can use whatever provider you want: